Articles

 Vomiting is common in the ER, but the cause is not always simple.
 This article explains how doctors think through vomiting, what dangerous causes they look for first, and why the workup can range from fluids to brain scans.

-When Are Palpitations Dangerous?
+When Are Palpitations Concerning?

 A racing or pounding heartbeat can be caused by dehydration, anxiety, anemia, thyroid problems, or an abnormal heart rhythm.
 This article explains how ER doctors think through palpitations and what makes them more concerning.